BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ### Start keeping notes
 After checking the obvious (<10 min), keep notes during all steps!
-Keeping notes makes it easy to stop and continue next day.
+Keeping notes makes it easy to stop and continue the next day.
-It also helps in communicating your findings / effort with you colleagues, your team lead aor even to your future self.
+It also helps in communicating your findings / effort with your colleagues, your team lead, or even to your future self.
 Sometimes re-reading some notes of the previous day, provides you with the jolt of insight you need to solve it.

-You should choose your own format & medium, but remember that a simple hand drawn table can suffice:
+You should choose your own format & medium, but a simple hand drawn table can suffice:

 > insert example